Lab Members

 Ph.D.
 Student

-Allen is a first-year Ph.D. student enrolled at the MD Anderson Cancer Center UTHealth Houston Graduate School of Biomedical Sciences.
-He joined the Pan Lab in March 2024 as a rotation student.
-In May 2024, he became a full-fledged member of the lab.
+Allen is a Ph.D. student enrolled at the MD Anderson Cancer Center UTHealth Houston Graduate School of Biomedical Sciences.
+He joined the Pan Lab in March 2024 as a rotation student and in May became a full-fledged member of the lab.
 He earned his master's degree in molecular and cellular biology from National Tsing Hua University in 2020.
 His research at that time delved into tumor metabolism and its implications for cancer progression.
 Subsequently, he became a research assistant in a neurotechnology laboratory at Academia Sinica, where he led a project to design molecular tools for precise control of neurotransmitter receptors by using optogenetics techniques.
 Currently, his main interest is to explore the involvement of tumor suppressors in neuron-glia/glia-glia communication, neurological function, and gliomagenesis.

 Outside the lab, Allen is an animal lover, especially cats and dogs.
-He also likes to play pickleball and badminton.
+He enjoys playing pickleball and badminton.

 Undergraduate Research Volunteer